Nickxlx/Smart-ATS-Resume-Optimizer/README.md

 # Smart ATS: Resume Optimization Tool

-## Project Overview
+## 🚀 Project Overview

 The **Smart ATS: Resume Optimization Tool** is an interactive application designed to enhance resumes for Applicant Tracking Systems (ATS).
 This tool analyzes a resume against a job description (JD), providing insights into how well the resume matches the job requirements.
-The analysis is done using **Google's Gemini-Pro Generative AI** model to ensure precise and accurate results.
+The analysis is powered by **Cohere's language model** to ensure precise and actionable results.

-## Features
+## ✅ Features

-- **Percentage Match**: Calculates the percentage match between the uploaded resume and the job description.
+- **🔍 Percentage Match**: Calculates how well the resume matches the job description.
-- **Missing Skills**: Identifies skills and keywords from the job description that are absent in the resume.
+- **⚙️ Missing Skills**: Identifies key skills or keywords from the JD that are not present in the resume.
-- **Detailed Analysis**: Provides a comprehensive analysis, including a match percentage, missing keywords, and a profile summary based on the resume.
+- **📊 Detailed Analysis**: Offers a comprehensive analysis including percentage match, missing skills, and a brief profile summary.

-## Tech Stack
+## 🛠️ Tech Stack

-- **Streamlit**: For creating the web interface.
+- **Streamlit** – For creating the user-friendly web interface.
-- **Google Generative AI (Gemini-Pro)**: For generating responses based on the provided resume and job description.
+- **Cohere LLM** – For performing AI-based text evaluation.
+- **LangChain** – To integrate LLM calls.
-- **PyPDF2**: For extracting text from uploaded PDF resumes.
+- **PyPDF2** – To extract text from uploaded PDF resumes.
-- **dotenv**: For securely managing API keys and environment variables.
+- **dotenv** – For securely loading API keys and environment variables.

-## How It Works
+## 🧠 How It Works

-1. **Upload a Resume**: Upload a PDF version of the resume.
+1. **Upload Resume** – Upload your resume in PDF format.
-2. **Paste the Job Description**: Paste the job description into the provided text box.
+2. **Paste Job Description** – Copy and paste the JD into the input field.
-3. **Select an Analysis Option**:
+3. **Select Analysis Type**:
-   - **Percentage Match**: Evaluates how closely the resume matches the job description.
-   - **Missing Skills**: Identifies key skills or qualifications missing in the resume.
+   - **Percentage Match** – Get a match score between resume and JD.
+   - **Missing Skills** – See what essential skills are missing.
-   - **Detailed Analysis**: Provides a full report including match percentage, missing skills, and a profile summary.
+   - **Detailed Analysis** – Get all of the above plus a profile summary.

-## Setup Instructions
+## ⚙️ Setup Instructions

-### Prerequisites
+### ✅ Prerequisites

-Make sure you have the following installed:
+Ensure the following are installed:

 - Python 3.9 or 3.10
-- Streamlit
-- Google Generative AI library
-- PyPDF2
-- dotenv
+- pip or conda
+- Cohere API key (get from https://cohere.com)

-### Installation
+### 📦 Installation

 1. **Clone the Repository**: